-Classic ML methods for geospatial point cloud classification commonly focus on labeling each point individually by processing their features.
+ML methods for geospatial point cloud classification focus on labeling each point individually by processing their features.
 These features, which are defined by the expert who handcrafts them, are extracted for each one of the points individually.
-Handcrafted features typically describe local geometry (i.e., planarity, linearity, height above ground level, surface normal).
+Handcrafted features typically describe local (i.e., planarity, linearity) or global geometry (i.e., height above ground level, surface normal).